abahm/Chess.jl/README.md

 ## Developers
-As it is during development, to run the code, you will have to add the path to your .juliarc.jl in your home directory:
+As it is during development, to load the module, you will have to add the path to your .juliarc.jl in your home directory:
 `push!(LOAD_PATH, "~/Chess.jl/src")`